CODEPhylo/phylospec/docs/language.md

 - If there is only one argument, it can be passed directly (e.g., `Exponential(1.0)`).
 - If there are multiple arguments, they must be named explicitly (e.g., `Normal(mean=1.0, sd=2.0)`).
-- There may be multiple overloaded versions of a function or distribution to prevent invalid calls [LP4].
-However, the number of versions should be kept to a minimum.

 > [!NOTE]
 > Open questions: